huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Spotlight Effect.md

 Harsh truth in reality:

 * Nobody is thinking about you as much as you are.
-Everyone is concerned mostly about themselves, how how _they're_ coming across.
+Everyone is concerned mostly about themselves, how how _they’re_ coming across.
 They are just/far too busy thinking about themselves.
-* Most people don't actually care about you; They are really just going through life worried about themselves.
+* Most people don’t actually care about you; They are really just going through life worried about themselves.

 Stop caring about what others might think of you. _Like birds sing, not worrying about who hears._